udacity/deep-learning-v2-pytorch/project-bikesharing/Bike-Sharing-Dataset/Readme.txt

 =========================================

 	- Regression:
-		Predication of bike rental count hourly or daily based on the environmental and seasonal settings.
+		Prediction of bike rental count hourly or daily based on the environmental and seasonal settings.

 	- Event and Anomaly Detection:
 		Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.